Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: Introduction

-The natural question that follows is whether this arithmetic language is also learnable.
-More precisely, \emph{can LLMs exposed to the first portion of $\NT$ infer the continuation of the sequence and fill in the gaps?} In this work we address this question by training a transformer-based network (the GPT-2 architecture, taken as canonical) on the sequence of Dyck words associated with the first few billions of integers.
-We consider two canonical self-supervised tasks, namely next word prediction (NWP) and masked language modelling (MLM), and we quantify the transformer's performances on these two tasks both at the level of generic Dyck words and on specific ones of arithmetic interest, such as primes.
+The natural question that follows is whether this arithmetic language is learnable.
+More precisely, \emph{can a transformer exposed to the first portion of $\NT$ infer the continuation of the sequence and fill in the gaps?} We address this question by training a transformer network (the GPT-2 architecture, taken as canonical) from scratch on the sequence of Dyck words associated with the first $10^{11}$ integers, under the two canonical self-supervised tasks of Next-Token Prediction (NTP) and Masked Language Modelling (MLM).
+We quantify the performance both at the level of generic Dyck words and on specific words of arithmetic interest, such as primes, against a hidden Markov model baseline; we study how the results depend on context window, dataset size, vocabulary size and model size; we test the stability of the predictions on intervals of integers far beyond the training range; and we ask whether the likelihood assigned by the trained model discriminates the arithmetic text from sequences sharing its word statistics but not its order, and whether it penalizes a configuration that arithmetic forbids, namely more than three consecutive square-free integers.